jannatulhashi/Gender_Pay_Gap_Analysis/README.md

 ## Limitations:

-Though this dataset and its analysis provide valuable insights into gender pay disparities in the UK, highlighting progress, still there are some limitations.-
+Though this dataset and its analysis provide valuable insights into gender pay disparities in the UK, highlighting progress, still there are some limitations.

 - The analyses predominantly focus on binary gender categories, potentially excluding non-binary or other gender identities.